ProvableHQ/ARCs/arc-0102/README.md

   private sig: signature
 ) -> (Certificate, Future)
 ```
-`sig` is the issuer signature on the `hash + issuer + subject` of the Certificate model illustrated below.
+`sig` is the issuer signature on the `hash` of the Certificate model illustrated below.

 ```
 transition verify_ownership(